NanoParticles/Minerva-Server-Crafter-Lite-Edition/README.md

 # Minecraft-Server-Crafter-Lite-Edition
-The GUI version of Minecraft Server Crafter - Lite.
+Minecraft Server Crafter - Lite Edition is a Lightweight GUI Console that allows the user to create, configure, and manage a Minecraft Server with the given server jar file.